 Is Santa Real?
-This might be the question we dread the most as parents.
-And for parents with kids of varying ages, it can be a delicate balance answering this query right in order to avoid any Christmas spoilers for the wee ones.
+This might be one of the questions we dread the most as parents.
+And when you have kids of varying ages, it can be a delicate balance between truth and spoiling it for the younger crew.
 So how do you answer when your kid wants to know if Santa Claus is real?
 We polled our community of moms to find out!

 Think On Your Feet